DataDog/hiring-engineers/answers.md

 - Metric units

 I didn't manage to deal properly with the units since I take the information directly in MW.
 Having multiple thousands (k) of MW diplayed are not making the readability of the graphics easy.
-I should start again with correct metric sent and see what I can do with the old one since I didn't find any way to change them.
+I should start again with correct metric sent and see what I can do with old metrics since I didn't find any way to change them.

 - Metric multiplication

 Once we have those metrics, we can try to correlate them with metrics regarding price/quantity of MW exchanged from the European energy exchange market or other metrics not linked like the average temperature of the country.
-We can as well try to catch some more precise metrics.
-Some metrics about production in area in France or production in other country are available too.
+We can as well try to catch more precise metrics : some metrics about production in area in France or production in other country are available too.

 ## Conclusion